 Sunday, July 23, 2017

 There are seriously too many good photos to include here.
 Go follow my Instagram (@miriamghoward) or Facebook if you want the rest of them.
-After laughing so hard we cried, we were on our way again, Martin at the wheel, myself with shotgun privledges because no one wants the pregnant lady to get carsick.
-We were casually chatting about the kool aid museum we wanted to stop at (a let down, trust me) when I felt something tickle behind me ear.
-I felt a bug or something and as I pulled my hand away to see what it was, I realized it was a tick.
-Naturally, I jumped and screamed and reflexitively threw it away from me.
+After laughing so hard we cried, we were on our way again, Martin at the wheel, myself with shotgun privileges because no one wants the pregnant lady to get carsick.
+We were casually chatting about the Kool-aid museum we wanted to stop at (a let down, trust me) when I felt something tickle behind me ear.
+I reached up, felt a bug or something, and as I pulled my hand away to see what it was, I realized it was a tick.
+Naturally, I jumped and screamed and reflexively threw it away from me.
 Unfortunately, I threw it in my brothers direction.
 He was naturally a bit concerned and confused about what was occurring.
 He started screaming something along the lines of, "Oh my God!
 What the fuck?
 What the hell is wrong with you?
 What did you throw at me??"
 Meanwhile, I was writhing in terror in my seat screaming, "There's a tick!
 There was a tick on me!"
 So Martin started yelling back, "Why did you throw it at me?!?
 I'm driving, why would you do that?"
 After this back and forth, some hysterical laughter and intense searching mid drive for the missing tick we had to make a stop for lunch and gas.
-The story doesn't end here, but we will get to that in due time.
+The story doesn't end here, not even close, but we will get to that in due time.

-As we pull into the complex with the q-doba we are aiming for, we all see it at roughly the same moment.
+As we pull into the complex with the Q-doba we are aiming for, we all see it at roughly the same moment.
 The entire car let out this collective gasp as we spotted a giant Sinclair dinosaur statue complete with saddle.
 Immediately I'm all, "Pull over, pull over!
 We have to stop here!"
-So that's what we did.
+So that's exactly what we did.

 The evening and next morning were a now typical hilarity filled event.
 Jeri and I shared a bed and sometime during the night she moved and I thought she was Lyra.
-So I grabbed her arm and began patting her to try and get her to sleep.
+So I grabbed her arm and began patting her to try and get her to go back to sleep.
 At some point I was confused enough to sit up and look around and say, "Lyra?
 Where's Lyra?
 Lyra's not here....I don't think Lyra is here...." before giggling to myself and laying back down to sleep.
 Somehow everyone else slept through this.

-When we woke up I texted the in laws to meet before we all left.
+When we woke up I texted the in-laws to meet before we all left.
 Unfortunately, I had to text back again that we were running late.
 Martin used body lotion instead of regular soap in the shower.
 Apparently, that can be a hard situation to remedy quickly.
 I wouldn't know.
 I can differentiate the word "soap" from "lotion."
-I did however have my karmic retribution for that mockery when I put on Martin's glasses instead of mine.
+I did however have my karmic retribution for that mockery when I put on Martin's glasses instead of my own.
 I felt some legitimate panic that I was going blind or had ruined my glasses overnight somehow.
 That's how I learned my brother and I have similar taste in eyeglasses but vastly different prescriptions.

 So here we sit, in Colorado, waiting until Wednesday to head out.
 My brother is coming with me to drive back to Fernley and stay for a few days.
 More road trip adventures await!
 My plans changed this time due to my brothers new job schedule and Travis' upcoming surprise work trip to Bolivia.
 And there you have it, that's how my roadtrip to Lincoln, Nebraska was one of the most epic roadtrip adventures thus far.
 Who woulda known.